rubensodhi/rubensodhi/README.md

 ## 👋 About Me

 Hello!
-I'm **Ruben Singh Sodhi**, a data scientist with a passion for turning data into actionable insights.
+I'm **Ruben Singh Sodhi**, a data science graduate with a passion for turning data into actionable insights.
 I specialize in machine learning, data visualization, and creative problem-solving.
 My mission is to make data work smarter for better solutions.

 ---